 Another way to follow up and to ensure that you understand is to repeat/paraphrase what you just heard.

 Demonstrate empathy or understanding with a compliment, solidarity, sympathy, depending on conversation topic.
-For example:

 For more Mavens 101 sources and references, check our reading list for a run down of literature and learnings that influence Geneen and other mavens.